Thank you for joining us on 15 November to take your outsourcing game to the next level.

 From its first meeting in 2013, the Paraplanners’ Assembly’s annual gathering has created space for sparking collaboration and conversation among paraplanners that is unlike any other event in the world of wealth management.

-Instead, The Big Day Out is an informal gathering that offers six hours’ worth of CPD thanks to its combination of tailor-made interactive sessions led by hand-picked experts (and designed especially for the event), and group discussions facilitated by paraplanner hosts.
+The Big Day Out is an informal gathering that offers six hours’ worth of CPD thanks to its combination of tailor-made interactive sessions led by hand-picked experts (and designed especially for the event), and group discussions facilitated by paraplanner hosts.

 It makes for a supportive and encouraging space in which you can listen and learn, and share ideas, knowledge and insights.
 And it’s a unique environment in which you can really focus and flourish – both professionally and personally.

 You’ll feel you belong at The Big Day Out because The Big Day Out belongs to you.
-So how about it?
-Want to know more?
+Here’s what happened at The Big Day Out 2024.

-1000: Welcome!
+Welcome!

-Join us in the conference barn for a warm welcome from your Big Day Out hosts, Sam Tonks and Chris Wormwell.
-And then we go straight into…
+Assembled paraplanners joined us in the conference barn for a welcome from Big Day Out hosts, Sam Tonks and Chris Wormwell.

 Hone it.
 Own it: One hour to perfect your development plan

-New for this year, and designed especially for the Paraplanners’ Assembly, we’re opening and closing the day with two really interactive sessions led by Arch Inspire’s Rachael Hurdman.
+New for this year, and designed especially for the Paraplanners’ Assembly, we open and closed the day with two really interactive sessions led by Arch Inspire’s Rachael Hurdman.

-What are they all about?
+What were they all about?
 How to create an actionable and practical plan to achieve your personal and professional development goals.

-But this won’t be some dry run-of-the-mill classroom-type session because IT’S A BIG DAY OUT!
-So expect practical tools, techniques and insights that (1) you can try out throughout the sessions at your Big Day Out and (2) will last you (and people back at the office you share them with) for years.
+But this wasn’t some dry run-of-the-mill classroom-type session because IT WAS A BIG DAY OUT!
+So Rachael shared practical tools, techniques and insights that (1) participants could try out throughout the sessions at your Big Day Out and (2) will last participants (and people back at the office they shared them with) for years.

 ROTATION A